-The Chair introduced Peter Fenn and Penny Hobman, Ministry of Housing, Communities and Local Government, who gave members an overview of the integrated communities strategy which had been published prior to the meeting.
+The Chair introduced Peter Fenn and Penny Hobman, Ministry of Housing, Communities and Local Government, who gave members an overview of the Integrated Communities Strategy Green Paper which had been published prior to the meeting.

 The Integrated Communities Strategy builds on the Casey Review and sets out the Government's thinking on the main drivers of integration and how to tackle the causes of poor integration.
-The strategy sets out a national framework of priorities as well as a localised approach to implementing them.
-The Government was keen to work with local authorities to try new, innovative approaches to integration, building on existing assets and work already being carried out alongside the voluntary sector.
-The strategy focused on the following eight themes:
+The draft strategy sets out a national framework of policy proposals, but acknowledges the need for a localised approach to implementing them.
+The Government was keen to work with local authorities to try new, innovative approaches to integration, building on existing expertise and work already being carried out.
+The strategy focuses on the following eight themes:

-- 1. Strengthening leadership
+1. Strengthening leadership

 - 2. Supporting new migrants and the communities into which they arrive

 - 3. Education and young people

 - 4. English language skills

 - 5. Places and communities

 - 6. Economic opportunities

 - 7. Rights and freedoms

 - 8. What works and how it is measured

-Members were advised that the consultation had been opened and would run until 5 June.
+Members were advised that the consultation on the proposals was now open and would run until 5 June.